kora-projects/kora-docs/mkdocs/blog/en/generated-code-transparent-debugging.md

 ---

-## The Debugger Story Is Better When the Execution Path Has a Source File
+## The Debugger Story Is Better When the Execution Path Has a Source File { #debugger-source-file }

 One of the most practical benefits of source generation is simply that the relevant execution path can be associated with a source file.